Why Hire an Experienced Motorcycle Accident Lawyer

 - Neck, back or spine injuries are also common after a motorcycle makes impact with a car or a truck because motorcyclists are unrestrained and will often be thrown from the bike and onto the car or ground.
 These can be less severe neck injuries (like whiplash) or serious spinal cord injuries that can result in paralysis or death.

-- Leg and foot injuries can result from a side impact when a car crushes the leg against the bike or when the bike falls to the pavement with the rider's leg underneath.
+- Broken bones, especially leg and foot injuries can result from a side impact when a car crushes the leg against the bike or when the bike falls to the pavement with the rider's leg underneath.

 - Road rash is an injury caused by the rider's body sliding or skidding across the ground after being knocked from a bike.
 This can cause permanent scarring or disfigurement.
 Protective gear may help the rider mitigate this injury to some extent, but no gear can fully prevent road rash.